AGolumbovsky/osla/README.md

 Stress is always on the *next to the last syllabus .okeana // ocean // pronounced okeAna

-All adjectives(which) end with -iv
+All adjectives(which) end with -e
 Stress is always on the last syllabus
-.boniv // good, beautiful whatever..
+.bone // good, beautiful whatever..

 All verbs(to do) end with -al
 .dal // to do, do